UCLA Bruins: Water polo

 The women's team has captured 8 of the championships since it became an NCAA sponsored event.
 The Bruins defeated Cal for the 2024 title.
 They also won non-NCAA national titles in 1996, 1997, 1998 and 2000.
-The men's team were champions 9 times and as runner-up 9 times.
+The men's team were champions 14 times and as runner-up 10 times.

 Four UCLA water polo alumni and former coach Guy Baker were members of the USA women's and men's teams participated in the 2008 Beijing Olympics.
 Natalie Golda (now Benson) and Jaime Hipp were members of the women's team, while Adam Wright and Brandon Brooks were on the men's team.
 Both teams won a silver medal.

 Sean Kern, Coralie Simmons, Natalie Golda, Kelly Rulon, and Courtney Mathewson won many prestigious individual award in American collegiate water polo.

-Peter J. Cutino Award winners: Sean Kern, Garrett Danner, Nicolas Saveljic, Coralie Simmons, Natalie Golda, Kelly Rulon, and Courtney Mathewson.
+Peter J. Cutino Award winners, the top male and female NCAA water polo players: